 This regulation requires each pilot in command to take certain actions before flight to insure the safety of the flight.
-As the FAA approved rotor craft flight manuals will not be provided as set forth in sections the SOP.
-The PIC will take all actions including reviewing weather, flight battery requirements, landing and takeoff distances and aircraft performance data before initiation of flight.
+An exemption is needed from this requirement as the pilot will take all actions including reviewing weather, flight battery requirements, landing and takeoff distances and aircraft performance data and all other actions outlined in the Flight Manual, before initiation of flight.
+These actions will provide an equivalent level of safety.